akhilesh-balaji/Textylic/README.md

 ## Features

 ### Windows 7-esque desktop widget
 Remember those useful desktop widgets in windows 7?
 These were interactive features in the desktop that didn't interfere with your work by showing up in the taskbar.
 Instead, they stayed on the desktop, and if you minimized all the maximized windows, you could interact with them These were removed in Windows 10.
-But, this app mimics their behavior, and has a modern, fluent design style notes window that stays on the desktop.
+But, this app mimics their behaviour, and has a modern, fluent design style notes window that stays on the desktop.
 This has a lot of features extended from the default windows 10 sticky notes app, and some completely new ones, too!

 ### Undo/Redo
 These are the single integral features of any text editor.
 They can be accessed by clicking the extended menu and using the "Undo" and "Redo" options over there, or using <kbd>Ctrl + Z</kbd> to undo, and <kbd>Ctrl + Y</kbd> to redo.